trufnetwork/node/TERMINOLOGY.md

 - TN GOVERNANCE: The entity or group responsible for approving streams and managing the System Contract.
 - SAFE READ: A query made through the System Contract that only returns data from official streams.
 - UNSAFE READ: A query made through the System Contract that can return data from any stream, official or unofficial.
-- STREAM DEPLOYER:
+- STREAM DEPLOYER: Entity (defined by a wallet address) that deploys Data Contracts (Primitive and Composed) on the TN.
-- STREAM OWNER:
+- STREAM OWNER: A wallet address that owns a Data Contract (Primitive or Composed).
+The owner does not necessarily deploy the stream but can create Composed Stream using Data Contracts deployed by other wallets.
 - STREAM READER: A wallet address with permission to read data from a stream.
 For public streams, any address can be a reader.
 For private streams, the address must be whitelisted.
 - STREAM WRITER: A wallet address with permission to write data to a stream.
 Must be whitelisted by a stream owner to have write access.
 - STREAM VISIBILITY: Access control setting that determines data read permissions: